Under the Dome at the USAFA Planetarium

 Previewing and purchasing the films also falls to Cara.
 One early acquisition was Apollo 11: First Steps Edition, a special giant-screen edition of Todd Douglas Miller’s critically acclaimed documentary, which features never-before-seen 70 mm footage.
 The film opened at the planetarium on July 20, 2019, the 50th anniversary of the lunar landing, with a little extra fanfare.
 Master Sergeant Julie Bradley, a vocalist with the U.S. Air Force Academy band, sang the national anthem on the planetarium steps at 2:17 p.m., the exact moment the landing occurred.

 Special events like this pop up on the schedule, Cara says.
-From galactic music shows to lunar eclipse viewings and adult astronomy programs with the site’s astronomer, the daily film showings are just a small part of the activities.
+From galactic music shows to lunar eclipse viewings and adult astronomy programs with the site’s astronomer, the daily full-dome and IMAX film showings are just a small part of the activities.
 Ongoing STEM programming for school classes once again inspires dreams in the planetarium as well.

 Even Cara has been inspired with a new dream: “Now I want to go and see the whales for myself.”

-Visit the Planetarium
+How to Visit the Planetarium

 Located at 2304 Cadet Drive, the U.S. Air Force Academy’s Planetarium shares a parking lot with Cadet Chapel and Arnold Hall.